The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 To open the Cubase channel strip, go to the MixConsole and click the Edit Channel Settings button for the track you want to adjust.

-In DAW Control mode, the third encoder row controls Transport.
+In DAW Control mode, the third encoder row controls your DAW's Transport.

 Transport mode brings controls of your DAW's arrangement view onto your encoders, giving you hands-on control of your project's navigation.